Hundreds of Western Australian homes have recently been devastatingly destroyed due to cyclones and strong winds.

-Once the structural engineer has analyzed your site, your house design and the relevant standards, they will decide on the required wind rating.
+Once the structural engineer has analysed your site, your house design, and the relevant standards, they will decide on the required wind rating.

 The beauty of a modular home is that because it is already designed to withstand high wind loads and movement for transport, there aren’t a lot of structural changes needed to achieve a high